openhoat/node-design/docs/var.md

 ![Oh no!](https://raw.githubusercontent.com/openhoat/node-design/master/assets/oh-no.jpg)

-This form of source code let people guess that variables scopes begin at the place of the keyword 'var'.
+This source code let people guess that variables scopes begin at the place of the keyword 'var'.

 Let's see what is the truth : [var-2-bad](https://github.com/openhoat/node-design/blob/master/samples/var-2-bad.js)